Imperial Age (band): History

 On April 25, 2020, Imperial Age streamed a 180-minute online concert from locked-down Moscow and achieved ground-breaking success with 38,000 people streaming the live concert from all 7 continents, including Antarctica.
 The band received US$11,470 in donations during the show and the subsequent DVD grossed another US$20,000.

 During the crowdfunding campaign of July–August 2021 the band received US$65,000 from fans in order to record the new album New World.
 The release date was set for 5 August 2022.

 On 26 December 2021 the entire New World album was played live as part of the "Live New World" online show with a chamber orchestra and choir.
 This concert was watched online worldwide and received US$21,000 in donations from fans.

-On 24 February 2022, following the start of the Russian-Ukraine conflict, the band published an anti-war statement.
+On 24 February 2022, following the start of the Russo-Ukrainian War, the band published an anti-war statement.
 On 7 March 2022, it was announced that four members had relocated to Turkey.